florencecornelissen/ODIR_challenge/README.md

 # ODIR_challange
 ODIR Challenge

 The folder Preprocessing contains the preprocessing pipeline on both the annotations as the images.

+The folder Augmentation contains of the script used for the augmentation.

 The folder Finetuning contains the scripts for the different models how these are finetuned.